Fire up the Barbeque for Corn on the Cob and Gooey Sweet Bananas

 • One banana per person

-• Chocolate chips, vegetarian marshmallows, caramel, graham cracker crumbs, sundae toppings, or whatever else floats your “boat” (extra points for sticky or gooey toppings)
+• Chocolate chips, vegetarian marshmallows, caramel, graham cracker crumbs, sundae toppings, or any other desired toppings

 Directions:

-1. Cut a slit lengthwise down the middle of a medium-ripe banana, or cut out a wedge-shaped piece to fit more booty in
+1. Cut a slit lengthwise down the middle of a medium-ripe banana, or cut out a wedge-shaped piece to fit more toppings.

 2. Fill the cavity with desired toppings, being careful not to over-fill.